aalexmrt/python-toy-robot-game/README.md

-# Toy robot app
+# Toy robot game

-The Toy Robot App is a Python application that simulates a toy robot moving on a table board.
+The Toy Robot Game is a Python application that simulates a toy robot moving on a table board.
 It has been tested and optimized for Python 3.
 If you are using Python 2, please be aware that there might be compatibility issues.

 ## How to run